ongair/ongair-manual/activate_your_account.md

 ![](Edit Account Settings.png)

+####Step 2 : Activate your Number

-- To activate, the number you intend to use has to be on a phone that can receive an SMS or a CALL, this is only required for the set up process.
+To activate, the number you intend to use has to be on a phone that can receive an SMS or a CALL, this is only required for the set up process.

-- Once you are ready enter your preferred details in the form.
+Once you are ready enter your preferred details in the form.
 Wait for the 6 digit code to be sent to your number.

-- Once you receive the code Complete the set up by Keying in the code.
+Once you receive the code Complete the set up by Keying in the code.

-- Wait for a confirmation that your account is now active
+Wait for a confirmation that your account is now active

+#### Step 3 : Your account is ready

-- Your login details will be sent to the Email address you provided.
+Your login details will be sent to the Email address you provided.